^

 Dosing and administration

-The medicine can be prescribed only by a doctor who has sufficient experience in this field.
+The medicine can only be prescribed by a doctor who has sufficient experience in this field.

-Cetrotide in the form of release 0.25 mg.
+Cetrotide in the form of 0.25 mg.

-It is necessary to administer the solution once a day (in the morning or in the evening), observing 24-hour intervals between the procedures.
+It is necessary to administer the solution once a day (in the morning or in the evening), observing 24-hour intervals between procedures.

-In the morning injection: the medication should be started on the 5th or 6th day of the ovarian induction cycle (approximately 96-120 hours after the ovarian induction begins with the use of the drugs of recombinant or chorionic gonadotropin), and then continue the entire period of gonadotropin administration (this includes also the day of stimulation of ovulation or the day of injection of HC).
+For morning injection: Start using the medication on day 5 or 6 of the ovarian induction cycle (approximately 96-120 hours after ovarian induction with recombinant or human chorionic gonadotropin medications begins) and then continue throughout the entire period of gonadotropin administration (this also includes the day of ovulation stimulation or the day of hCG injection).

 Cetrotide in the form of 3 mg.

-Use of the cetrotid during pregnancy
+Use Cetrotide during pregnancy

 Contraindications